 Using text analytics is like searching for treasure by dragging a metal detector through shallow waters.
-The detector is only effective within a short range, which means there are many things it may not catch.
+The detector is only effective within a short-range.

 The metal detector is the fixed dictionary that drives the system.
 Any word that matches the current dictionary and its rules will be detected; anything else will be missed.